Ratchet & Clank: Rift Apart Topped the PlayStation Store Downloads Charts in June 2021

-Ratchet & Clank: Rift Apart Topped the PlayStation Store Downloads Charts in June 2021 - SalesWilliam D'Angelo , posted 5 hours ago / 684 Views
+Ratchet & Clank: Rift Apart Topped the PlayStation Store Downloads Charts in June 2021 - SalesWilliam D'Angelo , posted on 02 August 2021 / 2,721 Views

 Sony has released the US and European PlayStation Store downloads charts for June 2021.
 Ratchet & Clank: Rift Apart topped the PlayStation 5 charts in the US and Canada, as well as in Europe.